All planning checklists

 Assign car share groups for internal Somerset travel

-Plan who is travelling with whom if using multiple cars.
+Plan who rides with whom if you are running multiple cars.

 Moderate·Medium impact